michaelcrass/wiki_milestone_info_crawl/README.md

-# Find Milestone Article in Mediawiki via API
+# Find all Milestone Articles in a Mediawiki via API
-## Description
-This python script searches for the nth article in a Mediawiki installation and prints the title and the creation date.
+This python script searches for every 50th article in a Mediawiki installation and prints the number, the title and the creation date.

-So for example, for the milestone 100 (articles) you get the info, when that milestone was reached and which article that was.

-## Example config.ini
+Example config.ini:
 > [wiki]
 > url = https://www.mywiki.com/w